sbustamante/CosmicVoidsPaper/RefereeResponse.md

     cell in the lowest density regions.

 9. **Sect.
 5.4: The sentence "subcompensated voids have outflowing ve- locity profiles all the way up to the effective radius where the average radial density reaches the average value" is a bit confusing; this is not r_eff, right?
 If so, this statement seems to be an understatement (v_r >0 out to several r_eff, typically).
 If not, "effective" should be removed for clarity.**

+    Response:
+    We removed "effective" for clarity.

 10. **In Sect.
 5.5, there are a few instances where I think you meant "r/r_eff =" instead of "r_eff =".**